Fitch Rates State of Ohio GO Bonds 'AA+'; Outlook Stable

 TAX POLICY CHANGES MANAGEABLE TO DATE

 In recent biennia the state has pursued wide-ranging tax policy changes, shifting the source of GRF tax receipts and lowering overall receipts relative to baseline.
 To date, these tax policy changes have been manageable, aided by favorable economic and fiscal trends.
-The fiscal 2016 - 2017 enacted biennial budget appears to be structurally balanced and the rebuilt budget stabilization fund (BSF) provides an important source of flexibility.
+The fiscal 2016-2017 enacted biennial budget appears to be structurally balanced and the rebuilt budget stabilization fund (BSF) provides an important source of flexibility; nonetheless, structural challenges could reemerge if recent favorable fiscal trends shift.

 LAST BIENNIUM ENDED STRONGLY

-Although the fiscal 2014 - 2015 biennium enacted budget anticipated a sizeable operating deficit in fiscal 2014, actual performance was better than anticipated primarily due to lower Medicaid spending.
+Although the fiscal 2014-2015 biennium enacted budget anticipated a sizeable operating deficit in fiscal 2014, leading to some concern over future ability to achieve balance, actual performance was better than anticipated primarily due to lower Medicaid spending.
 Tax revenues were just above forecast but 4.2% lower as compared to fiscal 2013, given tax policy changes noted above.

-The state made a deposit to the BSF from the FY 2015 ending balance, raising it to \\$2 billion, or 6.4% of GRF revenue, while also maintaining a stable GRF ending unencumbered fund balance of \\$1.3 billion.
+The state made a deposit to the BSF from the FY 2015 ending balance, raising it to $2 billion, or 6.4% of GRF revenue, while maintaining a stable GRF ending balance.
 The enacted budget for the current 2016-2017 biennium includes raising the statutory target for the budget stabilization fund from 5% of prior year GRF revenues to 8.5%.

-Including tax law changes, GRF tax revenues are forecast to grow 3.3% in fiscal 2016, to \\$22.1 billion, and another 4.1% in fiscal 2017, to \\$23 billion.
-Through the first half of fiscal 2016, tax revenues are meeting expectation overall, with over performance in sales tax collections offsetting slight underperformance in personal income tax collections.
-Overall the enacted budget was based on an assumption of GRF revenues, including transfers, increasing 10.8% in fiscal 2016 and 4.6% in fiscal 2017.
-This includes the impact of federal revenues for Medicaid expansion being shifted to the GRF as of fiscal 2016.
+Including tax law changes, GRF tax revenues are forecast to grow 3.3% in fiscal 2016, to $22.1 billion, and another 4.1% in fiscal 2017, to $23 billion.
+Through the first quarter of fiscal 2016, tax revenues are meeting expectation overall, with over performance in sales tax collections offsetting underperformance in personal income tax collections.
+Overall GRF revenues including transfers are forecast to increase 10.8% in fiscal 2016 and 4.6% in fiscal 2017, driven by federal revenues for Medicaid expansion being shifted to the GRF as of fiscal 2016.
 The budget incorporates continued reforms to Medicaid for cost-containment and other savings.

 CONSERVATIVE DEBT MANAGEMENT